 It is important that the Asset Management issues raised in the next section inform the decisions taken in determining the capital works program.
 Four key outcomes from the long-term financial plan will be:

-- To maintain the annual critical renewal investment section 6; - To maintain agreed service levels as determined in Council's Service Planssection 4; - · Maintain average condition where desired; and - Invest in new assets subject to principles espoused in section 4.
+- To maintain the annual critical renewal investment section 6; - To maintain agreed service levels as determined in Council's Service Planssection 4; - Maintain average condition where desired; and - Invest in new assets subject to principles espoused in section 4.

-5.2.1 Capital works 2018/19 - 2027/28 - Parameters
+5.2.1 Capital works 2019/20 - 2027/28 - Parameters 2028/29

-The following are the parameters against which the 2018/19 capital works program has been developed:
+The following are the parameters against which the 2019/20 capital works program has been developed:

-- Alignment to Strategic Resource Plan financial growth assumptions with respect to expenditure and revenue; - Meeting agreed levels of service; and - Priority provision for critical renewal investment, then capital renewal, capital upgrade with capital expansion and new, the most discretionary.
+- Alignment to Strategic Resource Plan financial growth assumptions with respect to expenditure and revenue; - Priority provision for critical renewal investment, then capital renewal, capital upgrade with capital expansion and new, the most discretionary.

-In terms of the longer term program to 2027/28 the following parameters/assumptions apply:
+In terms of the longer term program to 2028/29 the following parameters/assumptions apply:

-- Large one-off projects flagged in subsequent years require accurate costing to be undertaken and their timing and priority finalised; - Continue priority on renewal, followed by upgrade with expansion and new, the most discretionary; - Provide for expenditure growth required to level of sustainable renewal to meet the community's service level requirements (based on current Asset Management and Service Plans) and to provide for upgrade when funding is available. - Income assumptions to remain conservative given they are less predictable; and - Roads to Recovery income assumed to continue at current level spread across relevant projects within the Roads Program.
+- Large one-off projects flagged in subsequent years require accurate costing to be undertaken and their timing and priority finalised; - Continue priority on renewal, followed by upgrade with expansion and new, the most discretionary; - • - Income assumptions to remain conservative given they are less predictable; and - Roads to Recovery income assumed to continue at known level spread across relevant projects within the Roads Program.

-5.3 2018/19 Capital Investment Levels
+5.3 2019/20 Capital Investment Levels

-The 2018/19 capital works program by expenditure type is detailed hereunder:
+The 2019/20 capital works program by expenditure type is detailed hereunder: